mguinea/mguinea.github.io/_posts/2020-03-30-laravel-with-docker-without-third-party-packages.markdown

 Well, if that is your case, this is your tutorial.
 I will be very schematic and concise to avoid the typical TL;DR articles.

-We are going to create a Laravel application in a LEMP stack through Docker.
+We are going to create a Laravel application in a `LEMP` stack through `Docker` and `Docker Compose`.

 ### Requirements